JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/how_to_guides/custom_generators.md

 CurrentModule = CounterfactualExplanations
 ```

-# How to add Custom Models
+# How to add Custom Generators

 As we will see in this short tutorial, building custom counterfactual generators is straightforward.
 We hope that this will facilitate contributions through the community.